 As noted earlier, the Pension Expense (PE) consists of a number of different items.
 GASB 68 refers to the first as Service Cost which is the Normal Cost using the Entry Age Normal actuarial funding method.
-The second item is interest on the beginning of year TPL and the cash flow during the year at the 7.55% rate of return in effect as of the previous Measurement Date.
+The second item is interest on the beginning of year TPL and the cash flow during the year at the 7.00% rate of return in effect as of the previous Measurement Date.

 The next three items refer to any change that occurred in the TPL under EAN due to benefit changes, actual experience, or assumptions.
 Benefit changes, which are reflected immediately in PE can be positive, if there is a benefit improvement for existing System members, or negative if there is a benefit reduction.
-For the year ended June 30, 2023, there was a benefit changes due to Senate Bill 2120 which was passed by the Mississippi Legislation that increased the payroll scale for all levels of the Highway Safety Patrol.
+For the year ended June 30, 2024, there were no benefit changes to be recognized.

 The next item to be recognized is the portion of current year changes in TPL due to Plan experience.
 The portion to recognize in the current year is determined by spreading the total change over the remaining service life of the entire System membership.
-For the year ended June 30, 2023, the remaining service life is 4.10.
+For the year ended June 30, 2024, the remaining service life is 4.41.

 The last item under changes in TPL is changes in actuarial assumptions.
-There were changes in assumptions since the last Measurement Date based on an actuarial experience study for the period July 1, 2018 to June 30, 2022.
+There were no changes in assumptions since the last Measurement Date.
 The change in TPL due to changes in actuarial assumptions is spread over the remaining service life of the entire HSPRS membership just like Plan experience in the prior paragraph.